How Does the Majestic Golden Monkey’s Golden Glow Capture the Magic of the Forest? (2025)

 Genetic sampling, population surveys, and long-term monitoring

-We collect genetic samples from faeces and shed hair.
-These samples help us genotype individuals.
-We use PCR and microsatellite panels to study relatedness and population structure.
+We collect genetic material noninvasively from faeces and naturally shed hair.
+These samples are analysed using PCR-based methods and microsatellite markers to identify individuals and assess relatedness and population structure.

-Our line-transect and auditory surveys estimate abundance and detect groups.
-Repeated surveys over time give us trend data.
-This long-term monitoring links demographic shifts to habitat and social changes.
+Line-transect and auditory surveys are used to estimate abundance and detect social groups.
+Repeated surveys over time provide trend data that support long-term monitoring and help link demographic changes to habitat conditions and social dynamics.

-We combine genetic results with camera trap data to refine population models.
-This strengthens our conclusions and supports management decisions.
+Genetic data are integrated with camera trap and survey results to refine population models.
+This combined framework strengthens inference and supports evidence-based conservation and management decisions.

 How We Can Help: Practical Steps for Readers